National Mason Jar Day

 The popularity of Mason jars peaked during World War II.
 At the time, the federal government encouraged people to grow some of their own food as a way to preserve valuable resources.
 It allowed additional labor and resources to be directed to the war effort.
 After the war, the invention of the refrigerator allowed for easy storage of foods, avoiding the time-consuming canning process.
 However, canning continues to be popular with home gardeners.

 Evolving Uses for Mason Jars

-John Landis Mason's original invention was intended for use in canning fruits and vegetables, significantly and safely extending the storage life for these foods.
-For over a hundred and fifty years, that's exactly how they were used.
+John Landis Mason’s original invention was intended for use in canning fruits and vegetables.
+They significantly and safely extend the storage life for these foods.
+For over a hundred and fifty years, that’s exactly how they were used.
 It served this purpose exceedingly well.
 With the arrival of refrigerators, and people moving into cities, home canning slowly declined.
-As people stopped using them as canning jars, they accumulated in people's storage areas, or were donated.
+As people stopped using them as canning jars, they accumulated in people’s storage areas or were donated.
 These donated jars found little demand.

 Over the past ten or twenty years, and perhaps longer, people began to find alternative uses for Mason jars.
-Some of these alternative uses now include:
+Some of these alternatives uses now include:

 Did You Know?
 Most canning jars are made of clear glass.
-For a while blue mason jars were manufactured.
-Check your attic and basement for the blue jars, as they old ones are valuable.
+For a while, blue mason jars were manufactured.
+Check your attic and basement for the blue jars, as the old ones are valuable.
 Zinc lids were also made for a while.

-Origin and History of National Mason Jar Day:
+History and Origin of National Mason Jar Day

 This holiday was created in 2017 by Misty Campbell-Olbert.
 Misty is also the founder of “Unbox the Bizarre”, a maker of gift boxes for a wide variety of holidays and events.
 As you can imagine, Misty promotes the alternative uses of Mason jars, for uses other than canning foods.